kwaldenphd/football-text-analysis/next-steps.md

 - Or you could focus on a particular season or period of time.
 - It could be a specific publication or type of source material.

-The final project is a space where you take up more advanced computational methods or engage in larger-scale, multi-faceted research questions- hanging out in the world of exploratory data analysis is absolutely fine for this lab.
+The final project is a space where you take up more advanced computational methods or engage in larger-scale, multi-faceted research questions- hanging out in the world of preliminary exploration and a research proposal is absolutely fine.

 For now, think about the questions you might be interested in asking or the topics you might be interested in exploring- we've already done some brainstorming in this direction with our in-class work.